 - pain that typically occurs on one side of the head

-According to a recent study of 50 participants, neck pain occurred alongside a migraine headache in about 90% of the people tested.
-The remaining 10% experienced neck pain at other points during their migraine.
-As a result, the researchers concluded that neck pain is not a trigger but instead a symptom of the migraine itself.
+The study, which included 50 participants, found that neck pain occurred alongside a migraine headache in about 90% of people.
+The remaining 10% experienced neck pain at other points during their migraine headache.

 Tension headaches often cause mild to moderate pain.
-In some instances, over-the-counter (OTC) pain medication or rest will reduce pain.
-But if the pain is persistent or occurs frequently, a person may need additional treatment options.
+In some instances, over-the-counter (OTC) medication, massage, or rest will relieve pain.
+If the pain is persistent or occurs frequently, a person may need additional treatment options.

 - managing stress